sruthi-va/marketplaceApp/Tests.md

     User enters file name that they want to export to {ex, buyhistoryfile}

  Expected result: If the user clicks on their file (ex. buyhistoryfile), they should see Antihero-Midnights

+Test 7: User log in

+Steps:

+    User launches application.
+    User clicks OK on the welcome page.
+    User chooses either customer or seller.
+    User enters an existing username and password into login page.
+    User selects the "Log in" button.

+Expected result: Application verifies the user's username and password and loads their homepage automatically.

+Test Status: Passed.